-As described early in this paper, our research program has multiple levels:
+As described earlier in this paper, our research program has several levels:

-1. A general hypothesis states that we expect to find correlations linking world events and data anomalies.
+- 1. A general hypothesis states that we expect to find correlations linking world events and data anomalies.
 We test it by sampling a variety of events, expecting a range of effects depending on factors such as event importance, emotional impact, valence, and surprise.
 Events are chosen that are expected to engage large numbers of people and generate shared emotions.
-But we had at the outset only intuition and opinion to guide their selection.

-2. Despite this, specific hypothesis tests rigorously evaluate instances of the general hypothesis.
-The test parameters are defined a priori - i. e., prior to accessing the archived data.
+But we have at the outset only intuition and opinion to guide their selection. - 2.
+Despite this difficulty, specific hypothesis tests rigorously evaluate instances of the general hypothesis.
+The test parameters are defined prior to accessing the archived data.
 The test statistics are standardized, fully characterized, and independent.
-The results slowly (due to the small average effect size) educate us as to the types of events that do yield correlations, and they teach us, slowly, about appropriate specifications.

-3. The composite across the accumulating specific tests is a continuously growing meta-analysis of formal replications, which yields a confidence level for the existence of anomalous deviations corresponding to events.
-This constitutes our operationally defined consciousness correlations.

-4. Secondary analyses characterize the correlations and establish parameters and constraints for the data anomalies.
+The results gradually (due to the small average effect size) educate us as to the types of events that do yield correlations, and they teach us, slowly, about appropriate specifications. - 3.
+The composite across the accumulating specific tests is akin to a meta-analysis of formal replications, which yields a confidence level for the existence of anomalous deviations corresponding to events.
+This constitutes our operationally defined consciousness correlations. - 4.
+Secondary analyses are designed to characterize the correlations and establish parameters and constraints for the data anomalies.
 These become the necessary and appropriate input for modeling effects and identifying promising theoretical directions.

 The first two items above are the core of a research program designed to permit exploration of unknowns while accumulating sound experimental data.
-A very small effect size means we need dozens of replications to achieve reliable statistics, so learning enough to set firm rules for event selection requires many years, given that we identify about 2 or 3 events per month.
-A decade of experience suffices to establish general (albeit incomplete) guidelines for the types of events we can expect to show effects, and provides guidelines for time periods that are adequate to capture the anomalous effects.
-The accumulating results of secondary analyses feed back to such standards, showing, for example, that the time period typically needs to be several hours long, but that the exact event length may not be critical.
+A very small effect size means we need dozens of replications to achieve reliable statistics, so learning enough to set firm rules for event selection requires many years, given that we identify about two or three events per month and that we study several kinds of events.
+A decade of experience suffices to establish general guidelines for the types of events we can expect to show effects, and provides guidelines for time periods that are adequate to capture the anomalous effects.
+The accumulating results of secondary analyses feed back to such standards.